m-canton/godot-plugin-manager/README.md

 ## Steps

+An interface to edit categories is pending, but I don't have time to do it right now.
+So I've made an alternative way using a gdscript.

 1. You need to create `settings.ini` with category dirs (project dirs).
 Edit `settings.gd` with your name-path categories and runs `settings.tscn` scene to create the file.
 Make sure to create a category called `plugins` that will contain all your plugins.
 2. Run the project and press Import Plugins button.
 3. Now you can click on a project and select plugins to link.
 After press `Link Plugins` to create symbolic links in your projects.